ShivaGurumurthy/Front-End-Projects/README.md

 These projects reflect an evolving skillset — not perfection.
 They're built to learn, improve, and iterate.
+If anyone, likes the work here, or wants to get the source files for reference, feel free to contact me on my LinkedIn!
+(Can't wait for your texts!)

-Thanks for checking them out.
+Thanks for checking them out!